Cluedrew/iron-space/README.md

 ## Code ##
 Some stuff you might want to look at before diving into the code base.

+I have tried to keep an updated overview of the code around, however I am changing my plans so much that they tent to be vague in a effort not to be wrong.
+Most comments in the source files should be up to date.

 ### Directories ###
 First a bit about the layout of the code base.
 +   *src* is the top level code directory and contains files that run the core